-Our goal is to ensure that communities of all sizes in the US and Canada have effective climate resilience programs in place to protect their people, natural resources, economy, infrastructure, and culture.
+Our goal is to ensure that communities of all sizes in the US and Canada have effective climate resilience strategies to protect their people, natural resources, economy, infrastructure, and culture.

-The framework aims to not only develop a plan, but also to strengthen local adaptive capacity, which ensures that communities have the skills necessary to update their climate resilience plans over time.
+The framework aims to develop a plan while also strengthening local capacity.
+This ensures communities have the skills necessary to continue building climate resilience over time.

-We are a team of experienced climate adaptation planners, scientists, and GIS analysts who have helped many different communities understand the local reality of changing conditions and create solutions that build resilience.
+We are a team of experienced climate adaptation planners and scientists who have helped many communities understand the local reality of changing conditions and create solutions that build resilience.

 We are also indebted to the 7 communities around the US who reviewed and provided beta feedback of program materials in March 2018, and to Charles Leister and 6 communities around the US who reviewed and provided pre-beta feedback in September 2017.
 Both beta and pre-beta feedback have been critically important to our development of a program that is useful and relevant for communities interested in building local climate resilience.